David Bartlett (North Dakota politician)

 David Bartlett (October 23, 1855 – October 16, 1913) was an American lawyer and politician in the state of North Dakota.
-He served as Lieutenant Governor of North Dakota from 1901 to 1907 under Governors Frank White and Elmore Y. Sarles.
+He served as the sixth lieutenant governor of North Dakota from 1901 to 1907 under Governors Frank White and Elmore Y. Sarles.

-Bartlett was born in Lemorna, Maine in 1855.
+Bartlett was born in Lemorna, Maine, in 1855.
 He graduated from the University of Michigan in 1876, attaining a law degree.
-Bartlett resided briefly in Colorado before moving to Cooperstown, North Dakota in 1883, becoming a pioneering businessman and citizen of Griggs County, North Dakota.
+Bartlett resided briefly in Colorado before moving to Cooperstown, North Dakota, in 1883, becoming a pioneering businessman and citizen of Griggs County, North Dakota.
 He served on the North Dakota Constitutional Convention of 1889.
 Bartlett also served as states attorney of Griggs County, and was a proponent of prohibition.
 He served as the Republican lieutenant governor of North Dakota from 1901 to 1907, but later joined the Progressive Movement in 1912.
-He died on October 16, 1913 in Boston from a cerebral hemorrhage.
+He died on October 16, 1913, in Boston from a cerebral hemorrhage.